Menu

 • Activity Length: 2-3 hours, 3-4 miles

-This morning we say good-bye to our charming inn, and head north towards the village of Stowe, but not without some excursions along the way.
+We say good-bye to our charming Woodstock and head north towards the village of Stowe but not without some excursions along the way.
 We stop in the town of Norwich to walk along the Cossingham Road Farm trails through managed forests and open fields that speak to the farm's agricultural history.
 Nearly 70 species of birds have been identified by sight or sound on the farm, and if we are lucky, we may see moose tracks or a barred owl along the forested portions of the trail.
 The contrast of forest and field, ecological and cultural history, and conservation and use makes Cossingham Road Farm a truly unique community resource.

 Dinner tonight is in the cozy dining room of our historic inn.